Rafaela-Wetzel/sticky-donuts/README.md

-# Sticky Donuts Café Leipzig
-## Code Institute: HTML/CSS project - by Rafaela Wetzel
+# Code Institute: HTML/CSS project by Rafaela Wetzel

+This fictional café homepage has been created to showcase the HTML/CSS skills I have attained over the past two months.
+It is the first out of five projects.

+## Sticky Donuts Café Leipzig

 Sticky Donuts is a homepage for the first vegan donut café in Leipzig, Germany.
 The purpose is to present and advertise the café and its offerings as well as provide necessary information on how to find the café to attract customers.
 The target group is people who follow a plant-based diet and/or enjoy sweet culinary delights.